jengalas/pz-adventures-jekyll/_drafts/2022-09-08-acadia-adventures-2022-day-2.md

 Exploring the town of Bucksport was a great decision!
 We found so many cool things here.
 Rich parked along Main Street and asked me if there were any benchmarks nearby.

 Obviously I had nothing prepared, because I didn't expect we would be stopping in Bucksport.
-But I used the little app I had developed to find that there were a bunch of landmark stations in town, a bolt with washer near what looked like railroad tracks, and a triangulation station (**`BUCKSPORT`**) at the top of a hill called Mount Olive.
+But I used the little app I had developed to find that there were a bunch of landmark stations in town, a bolt with washer (**`ROSEN`**) near what looked like railroad tracks, and a triangulation station (**`BUCKSPORT`**) at the top of a hill called Mount Olive.

 That triangulation station didn't look too far away, so we decided to take a walk toward it.
 Turns out it was straight uphill and much farther than it appeared from the map.
 So once we reached the intersection of School and Elm Streets, we changed course and headed back down toward Main Street, where we checked out a few of the old buildings and examined the post office to see if there might be any USGS marks set in its foundation.